-Discovering a tax lien is usually not a pleasant experience.
+Can I sell my house with a tax lien – Discovering a tax lien is usually not a pleasant experience.
 The taxation entities can establish a claim on your home if unpaid taxes reach a certain threshold.
 The exact amount varies from county to county, but a lien can be created when you don’t pay the annual taxes.
 The tax foreclosure process can begin when charges have been due for 3-5 years.
 It’s possible but complicated to sell a home with tax liens.
-With the help of an attorney, you can try to come up with a solution, negotiate a repayment plan, or sell the house.
+Can I sell my house with a tax lien, with the help of an attorney, you can try to come up with a solution, negotiate a repayment plan, or sell the house.

 When selling a home, you get two options.
 You can pay the taxes before listing the house, get the lien removed, or you can pay the taxes on the closing day.
 Sometimes, you don’t have enough funds to pay the dues before the closing day, so you need to consider other options.

 Taxes Have a Higher Priority

 State and federal income taxes can create a first lien on your property.
 That means, your existing mortgage takes the second position.
 Can I sell my house with a tax lien, As you sell your home, the taxes will be paid first.
 After that, your mortgage is paid and then any other debts.
 It’s all great when the sale proceeds are enough to cover all the liabilities.
 No one will object to the sale, but the mortgage company won’t be happy if your home’s value is not enough to pay the loan.
 They can prevent you from selling the property because they want to be paid the full amount.